chuchuroth/ROS_basics_in_5_days/README.md

 ROS2

-split project into two parts: one for service interface which is compiled using cmake, the other is main package compiled using python
+split project into two parts: one for service interface which is compiled using cmake, the other is main package compiled using python, because conflict between Python and CMake builds.
+Let's split this into two packages: wall_follower_interfaces for the ROS2 interfaces (using CMake) wall_follower for the Python nodes

 Modify the setup.py File to Execute Your Python File: entry point… Modify setup.py to find the .launch.py files : data_files..